- Written by Dr.Mehmet Demircioglu

 Two patients can have a similar looking hairline recession and still need different plans.
 One may have thick hair shafts and strong donor density, while another may have fine hair and early diffuse thinning behind the hairline.

-I also want patients to understand that an estimate is not a measurement carved in stone.
+An estimate is not a measurement carved in stone.
 It is a surgical judgment based on the information available before the operation, and it may be refined after the donor and recipient areas are examined closely.

-A good consultation should make the patient feel more informed, not more impressed.
+A useful consultation should make the patient feel more informed, not more impressed.
 If the number is given without a map, without a reason, and without a discussion of limits, the patient is not really receiving a plan.

 Both can be reasonable in the correct patient.
 Both can also be wrong if the surgeon has not examined the donor area carefully.